DEFRA/water-abstraction-node-test/README.md

 Check out [.env.example](/.env.example) for details of the required things you'll need in your `.env` file.

 Refer to the [config files](config) for details of all the configuration used.

+## Initial build

+The following will get an environment up and running quickly ready for development.
+It assumes 2 things

+- you have Docker installed
+- you are using [VSCode](https://code.visualstudio.com/) for development

+Open the project in VSCode and then use the [Command palette](https://code.visualstudio.com/docs/getstarted/userinterface#_command-palette) to access the tasks we have provided in [tasks.json](.vscode/tasks.json)

+With the palette open search for **Run test task** and once highlighted select it.
+From the list that's presented select **⬆️ UP (CMA)**

+You should see a new terminal open up and [Docker Compose](https://docs.docker.com/compose/) begin to start building the images.
+Once that is done it will switch to running the app in docker.

+The purpose of the project is to explore using node-test as our test framework, and how best to convert the service to ESM.
+So, the app does nothing and is not expected to be used.

 ## Running the tests